iturner72/book-notes/the_4-hour_work-week.md

 remove yourself as an information bottleneck and empower others
-* 88 From an actionable information standpoint, I consume a maximum of one-third of one industry magazine (*Response* Magazine) and one business magazine (*Inc.*) per month, for a grand total of aproximately four hours.
+* 88 From an actionable information standpoint, I consume a maximum of one-third of one industry magazine (*Response* Magazine) and one business magazine (*Inc.*) per month, for a grand total of approximately four hours.
 That's it for results-oriented reading.
-Iread an hour of fiction prior to bed for relaxation.
+I read an hour of fiction prior to bed for relaxation.
 * 93 Being sure to maintain eye contact, ask for the phone numbers of at least two (the more you attempt, the less stressful it will be) attractive members of